 SWP Table A water allocations are based primarily on hydrologic conditions and legal constraints, and vary considerably from year to year.
-In 2017, the final allocation was 85% of maximum Table A allocations.
-However, the Table A water deliveries during 2017 were approximately 34% of maximum Table A allocations, with the remainder delivered in 2018 as Article 56 carry-over water and flexible storage pay-back at Lake Perris.
-As of the writing of this report, Table A water deliveries in 2018 are projected to be 35% of maximum Table A allocations.
+In 2018, the final allocation was 30% of maximum Table A allocations.
+However, the Table A water deliveries during 2018 amounted to approximately 35% of maximum Table A allocations.
+As of the writing of this report, Table A water deliveries in 2019 are projected to be 70% of maximum Table A allocations.
 Long-term average Table A allocations are currently predicted to be approximately 62% of maximum Table A allocations.

 A portion of Table A allocations for a given year are occasionally carried over into the following year under Article 56 of the SWP Contract.
-In the first three months of 2018, 97,050 AF of Article 56 water carried over from 2017 has been delivered to CVWD and DWA.
+To date, no Article 56 water carried over from 2018 has been delivered to CVWD and DWA.

 Even though CVWD and DWA have requested and will continue to request their maximum annual Table A allocations, the "Probable Table A Water Allocations" and "Probable Table A Water Deliveries" have been adjusted herein for long-term reliability for estimating purposes.
-In previous reports, the Probable Table A Water Allocations have been assumed herein to be equal to the maximum Table A Water allocations with the MWD transfer portion reduced by a calculated factor to represent a long-term average transfer quantity with possible recalls by MWD pursuant to the 2003 Exchange Agreement and its implementation.
+In past reports, the Probable Table A Water Allocations have been assumed herein to be equal to the maximum Table A Water allocations with the MWD transfer portion reduced by a calculated factor to represent a long-term average transfer quantity with possible recalls by MWD pursuant to the 2003 Exchange Agreement and its implementation.
 According to communications from MWD management, it is unlikely that MWD will make any recalls for the foreseeable future; therefore, this factor has not been applied to future estimates.
 "Probable Table A Water Deliveries" are herein assumed to be 62% of the aforementioned Probable Table A Water Allocations, based on estimated SWP reliability.